THE EXPERIMENT'S PURPOSE IS: To Determine if Science Can Prove Reincarnation

 If your reincarnation research efforts are compatible with the experiment's methodology, there are several options for your participation:

-Regardless of your location and professional background, if one of the six interests you, click here more details.
+Regardless of your location and professional background, if one of the three interests you, click here more details.

 CLUES LEADING TO POSSIBLE PAST-LIVES